NeLLi-team/gvclass/README.md

 * Conda environment wih snakemake, check here: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html
 * Input is a directory that contains single contigs or MAGs as nucleic acid (fna) or proteins (faa)
 * File extensions .fna or .faa
-* Recommended length for single contigs is 50kb, but at least 20kb
+* Recommended length for assembly size is 50kb, but at least 20kb
 * No special characters (".", ";", ":") in filebase name, "\_" or "-" are okay
-* No whitespace in sequence headers
 * Recommended sequence header format if faa provided: <filenamebase>|<proteinid>
 * Input will be checked and reformatted if necessary
-* Domain- and order-level classifier will only be used on genomes that have at least 3 features

 ### Settings
 * Config file allows to specify options for MAFFT (default is mafft-linsi), iqtree (default) or fasttree